model-railroad/tcm/README.md

 Phase 2 (optional):

+- ✅ Rewrite image transform to be a custom pref dialog with (rot,zoom,pan).
+- ✅ Remove unused features: BootReceiver, WifiLock (not available on API 29+).
 - ☐ Consider using a foreground service rather than a thread for main processing?
 - ☐ Replace settings icon by 3-dot menu: settings|start|stop.
 Dynamic visibility on tap.
 - ☐ Force activity display orientation (via prefs).
-- ✅ Rewrite image transform to be a custom pref dialog with (rot,zoom,pan).
 - ☐ Reintroduce preference to fill/fit in image view.
 - ☐ Gamma correction on input images (via OpenCV LUT f.ex.)
 - ☐ Use OpenCV to detect motion.